QubesOS/qubes-doc/user/templates/templates.md

 * When you suspect your template has been compromised.
 * When you have made modifications to your template that you no longer want.

+You can manage your templates using the `Qubes Template Manager`, a GUI tool available from the Qube menu.
-You can use a command line tool - `qvm-template` - or a GUI - `qvm-template-gui`.
+You can also use a command line tool in dom0 - `qvm-template`.

 At the command line in dom0, `qvm-template list --available` will show available templates.
 To install a template, use:
 ```
 $ qvm-template install  <template_name>
 ```
 You can also use `qvm-template` to upgrade or reinstall templates.

-Repo definitions are stored in `/etc/qubes/repo-templates` and associated keys in `/etc/qubes/repo-templates/keys`.
+Repository (repo) definitions are stored in dom0 in `/etc/qubes/repo-templates` and associated keys in `/etc/qubes/repo-templates/keys`.
 There are additional repos for testing releases and community templates.
 To temporarily enable any of these repos, use the `--enablerepo=<repo-name>` option.
 E.g. :
 ```